Code-Institute-Submissions/houseplant-heroes/README.md

 - Lazy loading is used to postpone loading of images outside the browser viewport, decreasing loading time.

-- The decision to use slick was purely aesthetic as the carousel provided by Materialize CSS appeared either too big or too small and were rigid in their customisablity.
+- The decision to use slick was purely aesthetic as the carousel provided by Materialize CSS appeared either too big or too small and were rigid in their customisability.

 ### Icons